moomoofarm1/awesome-psychoinformatics/README.md

 ## Information geometry
 1. [Nielsen, F. (2020).
 An elementary introduction to information geometry.
 Entropy, 22(10), 1100.](https://www.mdpi.com/1099-4300/22/10/1100)
+2. [Zumbo, B. D. (2025).
+From Linear Geometry to Nonlinear and Information-Geometric Settings in Test Theory: Bregman Projections as a Unifying Framework.
+Educational and Psychological Measurement, 00131644251393483.](https://journals.sagepub.com/doi/full/10.1177/00131644251393483) <i>Information geometry in psychometrics, but for rating scales, not for language-based assessment</i>

 ## Neural engeineering frameworks